yasserqureshi1/Sneaker-Monitors/README.md

 ## Contact

-For help contact me via Discord at @TheBrownPanther2#3801
+For help join my Discord server [here](https://discord.gg/m6b5QFNC) and post a question in the #questions channel